vimlord/QuantumVirtualMachine/README.md

 For the Y and Z dimensions, replacing X with the proper value will get the desired code.
 Keep in mind that for measurement, it will guarantee either a 0 or 1 as output.
 This means that it can be used as a parameter for the Output and OutputLn code segments.

+##How to Use

+In order to use the Quantum VM, one can choose to either run it as a .JAR file, or in an IDE such as Netbeans or Eclipse.

+###Execute in an IDE

+To run the program in an IDE, one must modify the value of debugLocation in the main method of the ScriptLauncher class.
+It was placed on the first line of the method in order to make it easier to find.
+To change the default name of the file, one can change value of the name variable in the try-catch statement used to see if the user inputed a filename.

+###Execute as a .JAR File

+Because the program requires a text output to run, the QuantumComputerSimulation.jar file must be executed via the Command Prompt in Windows (or the equivalent on other Operating Systems that use Java).
+For command prompt, one way I know of that will work is to use the following to go to the directory of the file:

+    cd <directory>

+and then execute the program by typing in:

+    java -jar QuantumComputerSimulation.jar

+The user can also enter in parameters to change the filename and directory to read the script from (the first parameter is the filename, and the second is the directory).

 ##Future Plans

 In the future, I would like to drastically improve the amount of content available in the program.
-I have been looking into CNOT gates, but have had no luck so far in trying to figure out how to properly simulate them.
-This program will never truly be quantum, but that is not the goal.
-Instead, I am trying to simulate it, and give a user a general idea of what one could do with a quantum computer.
+There are many dfferent things that go into making quantum computers work, and I would like to try to get as many of them into the program as I can.
+Just keep in mind that this program will never truly be quantum; instead, I am trying to simulate a quantum computer, and give the user a general idea of what one could do with a quantum computer.